 MY DAILY RITUAL

-My morning coffee run has been a daily ritual for as long as I can remember.
-It has always been right around the corner at a coffee shop near me.
+My morning coffee hit has been a daily ritual for as long as I can remember.
+It has always been right around the corner at a Café nearby.
 I guess it started way back in high school.
 It is something that I will do for the rest of my life, I love it so much!
-Some days it’s a latte, some days a double shot, some days a smoothie.
+Some days it’s a piccolo latte, some days a double shot, some days a smoothie.
 Every now and again it’s all three.
 If someone told me back in high school that I would design a sustainable drink tray made from 100% recycled plastic, perfect for the daily coffee run, I’m not sure I would have believed them.
 It's funny how life works.
 Little did I know how much my coffee habit would be such a game changer for me and potentially the world.

 How good would it be to have had a crystal ball back then?

 I vividly remember the first time I ever tried coffee.
 I was in Year 9, it was after school and I was at a friends house.
 We were raiding the fridge when my friend said to me, “Hey, you should try these chocolate covered nuts”.
 Amazing I thought, I love chocolate!
 When I bit down, I instantly knew the joke was on me.
 My friend, at that point, was rolling around on the floor crying with laughter.
 You see I had bit into what I thought was a handful of chocolate covered nuts.
 I was expecting to taste an amazing chocolate layer followed by a series of delicious crunchy nuts.
-What I really got was a bitter, full flavoured, coffee explosion as I munched down on a handful of coffee beans.
+What I really got was a bitter, full flavoured, coffee hit as I munched down on a handful of coffee beans.
 We still talk about it to this day.
 Apparently, it is still one of the funniest things she has ever seen!

 It took a couple of years to try coffee again after that first traumatic experience.
 It has played such a significant role in my life.
 I am so glad I gave it another go.